X

 “For every two people that come we need a new dwelling” – Scott Keck

-182 | Everything You Need To Know About How To Value Your Property – Chat with Greville Pabst
+182 | Everything You Need to Know About How to Value Your Property – Chat with Greville Pabst

 Folks, we’re LIVE from the Melbourne Property Buyer Expo this episode!

-Not only that, Greville’s also purchased and valued thousands of properties on behalf of his clients, at auction or by private treaty, and (the best bit!)… his team inspects 800 properties per day … so he knows EXACTLY how much you should pay for your property!
+Not only that, Greville’s also purchased and valued thousands of properties on behalf of his clients at auction or by private treaty, and (the best bit!)…his team inspects 800 properties per day so he knows EXACTLY how much you should pay for your property!

 AND guess what?
 He dishes out the nuggets for you today!
 So much so, this episode just flew and we ran out of time to ask Greville everything we wanted to ask… (We’ll get him back on though.
 Too much gold there not to share!
 So if you’ve got anything you want us to ask him, let us know here.)